 This can be tricky, but a simple rule of thumb is any direct, physical contact is considered battery.
 Simply verbalizing or acting in a threatening manner will be deemed assault.

-- Assault and Battery – Battery is the actual physical contact on another person.
+- Assault and Battery – Battery is the actual physical contact with another person.

 - Verbal and No touch – crime is not considered battery just assault.